EggTronic/ICU-Management-System-based-on-Flask-Python/README.md

 # ICU-Management-System-based-on-Flask-Python
 A web application system for patients' profile management

-I know, it is ugly to put all login in one single app.py.
+I know, it is ugly to put all code in one single app.py.
 It works, it is my first fullstack project..